 5 things we learned from this weekend’s Premier League action

-Here, the PA news agency looks at what we learned from the top flight this weekend.
+Here, the PA news agency looks at a weekend of missed opportunities at the top and bottom of the table.